Act now to avert new great depression, economist Duncan says

 Duncan was wrong in that earlier book to forecast a collapse in the dollar.
 But he has not abandoned his belief that today's economy can be understood only through the prism of untrammeled credit creation.

 He says the world long ago swapped capitalism for "creditism".
-In 1964 credit in the United States totaled $1 trillion.
+In 1964 credit in the United States totalled $1 trillion.
 By 2007 the figure had reached $50 trillion.

 Immense wealth was created along the way until the private sector exhausted its ability to take on any more debt.